jakofranko/glossa/README.md

 ## Recent Updates

-* v1.0.2 - Minor refactor moving `Glossa::Language` into its own file, removed some debug statements, and fixed a bug that was generating morphemes with a key of `nil`
+* v1.0.2 - Minor re-factor moving `Glossa::Language` into its own file, removed some debug statements, and fixed a bug that was generating morphemes with a key of `nil`

 ## Installation